bwagenseller/bwagenseller.github.io/learn_to_code/java/README.md

 - [Logback](/learn_to_code/java/logback) - Powerful logging tool in Java.
 - [ND4J](/learn_to_code/java/nd4j) - Using ND4J, the Java's answer to Numpy and Pandas (i.e. vectorized linear algebra).
 - [Watson - Speech and Text](/learn_to_code/java/watson_speech_and_text_JavaSDK) - Using Watson's SDK in Java for speech to text.
+- [JProfiler](https://www.youtube.com/watch?v=X5iPhGIswlI&list=PL6Q8rpu0AhEWnXQSbh80-iiBkmHgKZpvt&index=5) - Using JProfiler, examining the JVM.
+For now its just a video;  will update this later.

 **Databases and Java**
 - [Couchbase In Java](/learn_to_code/java/java_couchbase) - Using Couchbase in Java.